MobiusL/bASIC-FAQ/README.md

 Units used are Volts (V), Amperes (A), Watts (W) and Gigahashes per second (Ghash/s or Gh/s).

 **This is an unofficial FAQ**.
-I claim no credibility.
+I (XertroV) claim no credibility.
 Please use your own due diligence, or that of those whom you trust, when reading the content of this FAQ.
 Furthermore, this information is provided with no guarantee.
 Reader discretion is advised.

 Recommended Reading
 -------------------